Aliases for KCNH2 Gene

 GeneCards Summary for KCNH2 Gene

 KCNH2 (Potassium Channel, Voltage Gated Eag Related Subfamily H, Member 2) is a Protein Coding gene.
-Diseases associated with KCNH2 include long qt syndrome 2 and short qt syndrome 1.
-Among its related pathways are Prostate Cancer and Transcriptional misregulation in cancer.
-GO annotations related to this gene include protein homodimerization activity and ubiquitin protein ligase binding.
+Diseases associated with KCNH2 include familial long qt syndrome and long qt syndrome 2.
+Among its related pathways are Glucose / Energy Metabolism and Prostate Cancer.
+GO annotations related to this gene include protein homodimerization activity and signal transducer activity.
 An important paralog of this gene is KCNH1.

 UniProtKB/Swiss-Prot for KCNH2 Gene